syyntax/nmap-short-scan/README.md

 # Nmap-short-scan
 Perform a standard top-1000-port TCP/UDP scan with nmap and save the output to various formats.
 ## Description
 This tool is a python wrapper for specific nmap commands.
+It outputs nmap results to gnmap, nmap, xml, and html formats.

 This application is intended for Linux systems using Python 3.X.